mitchchessnoob/FroSSL/README.md

-# FroSSL: Frobenius Norm Minimization for Efficient Multiview Self-Supervised Learning
+# Experiments with FroSSL (Frobenius Norm Minimization for Efficient Multiview Self-Supervised Learning)

-This is Project is build up on a fork of the official PyTorch implementation [github](https://github.com/OFSkean/FroSSL) of the [FroSSL paper](https://arxiv.org/pdf/2310.02903), which started as a fork of the fantastic [solo-learn](https://github.com/vturrisi/solo-learn.git) library.
+This is Project is build up on a fork of the official PyTorch [implementation](https://github.com/OFSkean/FroSSL) of the [FroSSL paper](https://arxiv.org/pdf/2310.02903), which started as a fork of the fantastic [solo-learn](https://github.com/vturrisi/solo-learn.git) library.
-We adapt the official implementation for different tasks, see section Dataset.
+We adapt the official implementation for different tasks, see below.

 ```
 @inproceedings{skean2024frossl,